rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.template.markdown

 """
 $:END

-The fix is easy, just add another balloon after the one that has been shot down has been removed:
+We can make the test pass by adding another balloon after the one that has been shot down has been removed:

 $:output:python:
 class GameScene(SpriteGroup):